Quiet 50th birthday for Rahul Gandhi, wishes pour in

 Former Congress president Rahul Gandhi turned 50 on Friday but chose to spend the day at home sans celebration in view of the death of Indian soldiers in a violent clash with the Chinese army in Ladakh and the coronavirus crisis.
 A host of top Congress leaders wished him on his birthday, with former prime minister Manmohan Singh among the first to send his best wishes through a letter in the morning.

 The Congress has asked its state and district units not to hold any celebratory functions.
-AICC general secretary (organisation) KC Venugopal wrote to the state units in this regard.
-"Wishing good health, happiness and joy to dear Rahul Gandhi ji on his b'day.
+AICC general secretary (organization) KC Venugopal wrote to the state units in this regard.
+"Wishing good health, happiness, and joy to dear Rahul Gandhi Ji on his b'day.
 He has decided not to celebrate his b'day owing to the martyrdom of our soldiers and COVID crisis.
 To mark the occasion Congress shall provide food kits to the neediest and pay respect to our brave jawans," Venugopal said in a tweet.

 Twenty Indian soldiers were killed in the clash with Chinese troops in Galwan Valley of Ladakh on June 15, the biggest military confrontation in over five decades that has significantly escalated an already volatile border standoff in the region.
 India is also reeling under the rising number of COVID-19 cases.
 The country has been reporting record spikes in cases of the contagious respiratory disease, which has so far infected 3,80,532 people and claimed 12,573 lives.